ubuntu19

 Another good point htat was made was those about the youtube videos.
 How we tend to send out on e-mail list serves all the good videos of the soldiers that are so amazing over there (which they are) and all of the good things that are happening.
 However, at the same time they are sending around all the bad things—all the people that don’t have the right mind set.
 One of the most important things that Sam said to help us understand is when we talking about how WE know that those are just a couple of assholes but that most everyone in the army is actually amazing….BUT THEY DON’T. people just need to open up to understand.

-96 weeks ago @ Race Relations Project - What about the women i... · 0 replies · +1 points
+13 years ago @ Race Relations Project - What About Multiracial... · 0 replies · +1 points